Linutronix/TSN-Testbench/README.md

 The documentation includes information on how to build, use and run the TSN-``Testbench``.
 The documentation is available at https://linutronix.github.io/TSN-Testbench

+## ToDo ##

+The following list contains ideas for further development:

+- Add support for XDP and Tx Launch Time
+- Add configurations for other hardware platforms and NIC(s)
+- Add a quick start guide
+- Add description about task scheduling model used
+- Make it more user friendly

 ## Credits ##

 Idea and initial funding by Phoenix Contact Electronics GmbH